 Dyslexia is categorized as a cognitive learning disability, marked by an inability of the brain to translate words in to sounds, or phonological processing.
 Which is why, Dyslexic children face difficulty in reading and comprehending text.
 As a result of their cognitive problems in decoding written language, most Dyslexic individuals confuse similar words, or may even complain of words prancing and swimming across the pages in a chaotic disarray.
 Although a large percentage of the population is affected by Dyslexia, approximately 15% to 20%, it manifests itself in so many ways that the problems faced by one Dyslexic may be different than that faced by the other.

-As such, designers who are faced with the challenging task of designing learning material for Dyslexic students should be drilled in the preferences of these individuals, to cater to their specific needs.
+As such, designers who are faced with the challenging task of creating logo designs, learning material, and brand collateral for Dyslexic audience should be drilled in the preferences of these individuals, to cater to their specific needs.
 Here are 20 guides that all designers should read to design Dyslexia-friendly resources for Dyslexic children:

 After testing for accuracy, reading speed, and comprehension with myriad typefaces, Researchers have revealed the best typefaces for dyslexia that designers should use when designing learning resources for Dyslexic children.

 Dyslexia is a learning disability which makes a person very sensitive to particular typefaces, both on screen and in print.
 This article explores some typefaces which are recommended to designers when creating learning resources for Dyslexic students, so that their material is accessible to as wide-ranging an audience as possible.
 A research on Dyslexic individuals reveal that the readability of a piece of text greatly varies according to the typeface or style employed.
 Read on to discover fonts that are used and recommended by Dyslexic individuals themselves.